 Signs Your Centrifugal Pump Needs Repair

-Let’s look at six common signs your centrifugal pump needs attention:
+There are five common signs that your centrifugal pump needs attention.

 - Pump leakage

 - Slow re-priming